8 Client Onboarding Steps That Reduce Churn (With Templates)

 As companies scale, expect some gaps in the onboarding experience.
 It’s essential to proactively identify these gaps and optimize accordingly.
 There are two steps to optimizing your onboarding; gathering feedback and collaborating internally to address the feedback.

 Client feedback will tell you where the breakdowns are happening, but now it’s up to your team to come up with a solution.
-The easiest way to do this is to collect the feedback responses from your new customers on a ClickUp Whiteboard.
+The easiest way to do this is to brainstorm with your team on a ClickUp Whiteboard.

 Work collaboratively with your internal onboarding team to group responses and identify themes.
 Once themes are identified, think about where in the customer journey you can provide solutions to these gaps.